 Madame Butterly is everything I love about the opera.
 Beautiful staging, costume, music and song.

 This particular evening, it poured rain and the temperature plummeted.
 I bundled up even as I sobbed at the spectacular finale.
 Rain, thunder, tears and applause.
 A standing ovation from the crowd for such a stunning performance.
 What a wonderful evening!

 Admittedly, the indoor/outdoor aspect of the Santa Fe Opera is a bit quirky.
 And when you come down to it, in someways the Santa Fe opera experience is not at all opera-like.

 curl up in a warm wrap to ward off the cold,

 and enjoy world class opera?

 Yes, tailgate.
 More on that in a moment.

 The opera building itself is situated on the top of a mesa.
 The original building built by John Crosby in 1957 was an open air theatre.
 The audience sat on wooden benches.
-Here attendees were subject to the wind and rain (locally referred to as monsoon season) mid summer.
+Here attendees were subject to the wind and rain mid-summer.
 In 1965 a mezzanine was added.